Month in Review – Nova Scotia

 Minimum Wage

-April 1 is when Nova Scotia’s general minimum wage will increase from $16.50 to $16.75 per hour.
-Another 25 cents increase will take the minimum wage to $17 per hour on October 1.
-The scheduled increases come a year after the province raised its minimum wage by $1.30 per hour in 2025.
+Apr 1: Nova Scotia’s minimum wage increased from $16.50 to $16.75 per hour.
+The general minimum wage will go up another 25 cents to $17.00 per hour on October 1.
+The latest increases come a year after the province raised its minimum wage by $1.30 per hour in 2025.

 Action Point: Find out how to avoid common payroll errors when implementing minimum wage increases.